uwupunks/NockGUIWallet/README.md

 ### Nockchain CLI

-- Nockchain CLI must be installed with all dependencies
+- Nockchain wallet CLI must be installed with all dependencies
 - Nockchain-wallet should be on the newest version
-- A Nockchain node must be running and synced to the latest block height

 ### System Requirements

 - **Python 3.8+**
 - **Tkinter** (usually included with Python)
 - **Pillow** (PIL) for image handling
-- **Requests** for API calls

 ### Dependencies